liong-t/aiap12_group1_sharing/draft2.md

 The **model** is a pre-trained neural network used for predicting a slightly less noisy image or residual (difference between the slightly less noisy image and the input image).
 It takes a noisy sample and a timestep as inputs to predict a less noisy output sample.

 The **scheduler** is used during both training and inferencing.
 During training, it defines the noise schedule which is used to add noise to the model.
-During inferencing, it defines the algorithm to compute the slightly less noisy sample.
-[3]
+During inferencing, it defines the algorithm to compute the slightly less noisy sample.[3]

+ For the purposes of this blog we will be focusing on the inferencing aspect of the diffusers library which occurs in the hugging face's diffusion pipeline.
+If you however wish to read up on the training portion please go to this jupyter notebook  https://colab.research.google.com/gist/anton-l/f3a8206dae4125b93f05b1f5f703191d/diffusers_training_example.ipynb#scrollTo=67640279-979b-490d-80fe-65673b94ae00

 ### a) Model